twitchdev/extension-getting-started/README.md

 ### Frontend

 Let's dive into the frontend components.
-The HTML files allow this Extension to be run as any [Extension type](https://dev.twitch.tv/docs/extensions/required-technical-background/#types-of-extensions): overlay, component or panel.
+The HTML files allow this Extension to be run as any [Extension type](https://dev.twitch.tv/docs/extensions/required-technical-background/#types-of-extensions): overlay, component, or panel.
 In this example, we are using a component so `video_component.html` will be rendered.

 The frontend logic is handled by `viewer.js`.
 The core functions here are 1) handing authentication 2) making GET/POST requests to our EBS.
 On first load, `twitch.onAuthorized` enables the button, sets our auth token and dispatches the GET request to retrieve the inital color.